sparkletown/sparkle/README.md

 npm run build
 ```

-### Firebase functions

-**Note:** Before you run the following steps, you will need to ensure you have access to the Firebase project you want to use.
-This access can be set up through the Firebase web UI.

 **Note**: You might need to emulate the firebase functions locally before the server can properly start.
 If you have issues using/editing the actual staging functions, try that.

+### Step 5: Configure Firebase Functions

+Before you run the following steps, you will need to ensure you have access to the Firebase project you want to use.
+This access can be set up through the Firebase web UI.

 In a new terminal, from the directory you cloned the code to, enter the following commands: